b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 With the data partitioned, we then use [KNeighborsClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html#sklearn.neighbors.KNeighborsClassifier) to create a classifer, and apply it to the training data.
 With our model fit, we then use Scikit-Learn's [cross_val_score](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html) function to score the model's performance when applied to the test data.
 [Cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) works by taking *k* subsets of the data, deriving a metric of interest from each subset, and then averaging the results.
 To guard against anomalous results, we use 100 subsets for our cross-validation.

 As for our "metric of interest," recall that our success metric is the F2 score.
 To instruct the *cross_val_score* function to derive the F2 score, we use the [make_scorer](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.make_scorer.html) function with 'fbeta_score' as the metric, making sure to set the beta argument to *beta=2*.

-All models were first run using their default setting, while SVM + RBF, linear SVM, and logistic regression were run a second time after tuning the hyper-parameters with Bayesian optimization (see below).
-Mean F2 scores, recall, and precison were derived from 100-fold cross validation of the testing data.
+With our scorer in hand, we derive 100 F2 score and average them together for our benchmark (F2 = 0.04).

+##### Applying More Sophisticated Models
+By this point, our basic procedure is established:
+* (1.)
+Read in the data
+* (2.)
+Create separate data objects for the features and labels
+* (3.)
+Rescale the data
+* (4.)
+Create testing and training sets with a 90% to 10%, making sure to use stratified sampling on the labels
+* (5.)
+Create the classifier and train it on the training set
+* (6.)
+Use the newly trained classifer on the testing data set
+* (7.)
+Derive the F2 score one hundred times and take the mean result, repeat for recall and precision

+We repeat this workflow in the iPython notebooks 'Notebook 4 - SVM with RBF Kernel,' 'Notebook 5 - Linear SVM,' and 'Notebook 6 - Logistic Regression' - the only varying element being the type of classifier used.
 As a final note, it quickly became evident that the SVM + RBF kernel model was by far, the most computationally expensive.
 Including the tuning of hyper-parameters (see below), implementation of the SVM + RBF model took approximately 17 hours.

 ### Refinement
 In theory, we should be able to improve upon the baseline models by tuning the models' hyper-parameters.
 Our primary hyper-parameters of interest are C and gamma for the SVM + RBF model, and just C for the linear SVM model.
 Recall that C is the penalty parameter - how much we penalize our model for incorrect classifications.
 A higher C value holds the promise of greater accuracy, but at the risk of overfitting.
 The selection of the the gamma hyper-parameter determines the variance of the distributions generated by the [RBF kernel](https://www.youtube.com/watch?v=3liCbRZPrZA), with a large gamma tending to lead to higher bias but lower variance.